** denotes favorite book(s) of the month

 Hallelujah Anyway – Anne Lamott : I love Annie with all of my heart, and while this book isn’t my most favorite of hers (no book can compare with Traveling Mercies), it is a lovely little chat with Annie about mercy, apologies, and moving forward into mercy.

 Kindred Spirits – Rainbow Rowell : This book — a novella about those people who waited in line for the recent Star Wars reboot — is charming, nerdy, and very Rowell-ian in all the best ways.

-I Remember Nothing – Nora Ephron : Can I just say, I just absolutely adore Nora Ephron and her sharp humor and engaging writing, may she forever rest in peace (and yeah, I totally forgot that I read this book two years ago, but it is worth re-reading)?
+I Remember Nothing and Other Reflections – Nora Ephron : Can I just say, I just absolutely adore Nora Ephron and her sharp humor and engaging writing, may she forever rest in peace (and yeah, I totally forgot that I read this book two years ago, but it is worth re-reading)?

 Are You My Mother? – Alison Bechdel : Bechdel’s follow up to her memoir about her father is a meta-text about the writing and publication of Fun Home that focuses on her relationships with her mother, her girlfriends, and her therapists, and while it is psychologically interesting, it lacked (for me) the authentic searching and pedantic simplicity of the first book.